 Justine Gamble has created unit studies based upon the American Girl® historical fiction books published by Pleasant Company.
-The American Girl books feature twelve fictional girls as lead characters who each live in a particular era of history.
-There is a series of twelve books for each of the characters.
+The American Girl books feature fifteen fictional girls as lead characters who each live in a particular era of history.
+There is a series of historical fiction books for each of the characters.
 Gamble’s studies, Girls of American History, each cover one of the characters with activities geared to students in grades two through six.
 You will need to simplify some activities for younger students and challenge older students with additional reading and writing activities.
 Each study includes ten or more activity worksheets with puzzles, maps, graphic organizers, and project instructions.

 Despite the fact that these are studies with stories about girls, boys can also participate fully.
 In fact, many activities such as building your own teepee might be even more appealing to some boys than to girls.
 The studies are multisensory as children listen to read alouds, read independently, discuss what they have read, create lapbooks, make crafts, participate in field trips, play games, watch DVDS, make food, and write about what they have learned.

 Studies are relatively brief—more of an outline rather than step-by-step instructions.
 Lesson plans within each study are laid out on a simple grid.
 They show you reading a chapter a day from each book on Mondays through Thursdays with sometimes two chapters on Thursday for those books with five chapters rather than four.
 On these days, students also work on lapbooks, drawing, writing, and free reading with optional books.
 Fridays are for additional reading, discussion, crafts, videos, and a party on the final day of the study.
 Of course, you might be squeezing in field trips whenever you can fit them in.

 Lapbooking appears to be an important element for engaging students with vocabulary words, historical information, and other “data” from their reading.
 GOAH studies reference free lapbooking resources as well as some whose cost is fairly minimal.